texmex76/babysub-rust/notes.md

 Formula Simplification (simplify):
 Copies original clauses to a simplified list and populates a matrix for further processing.

-Signature Calculation (signature):
-If enabled, calculates a hash-based signature of the simplified formula to ensure integrity or for other verification purposes.

-Output Handling (print, print function):
-Manages opening the output file or setting it to stdout.
-Outputs the simplified CNF formula and, if requested, the signature.

 Performance Reporting (report):
 Reports statistics like the number of subsumed clauses and processing time.